Peru Mind and Body

 The group will embark on a 4-5 day journey to the famous ruins of Machu Picchu!
 The trek begins at 4,600m as the group hikes, bikes, and zip lines over mountains, across rivers, through the jungle to finally reach the city in the clouds!

-Participants will also have Independent Travel Time (ITT) – a staple of all Operation Groundswell programs.
+Team members will also have Independent Travel Time (ITT) – a staple of all Operation Groundswell programs.
 You can travel independently if you desire but everyone is urged to travel in pairs or small groups.
-During this time, participants are not under the auspices of the organized program and are entirely responsible for themselves.
-Participants are given the emergency contact number of trip organizers during ITT for any advice or safety concerns.
-ITT is the ideal time for participants to learn more about their specific interest, visiting our other partners in Peru, hiking to Machu Picchu or into the second deepest canyon in the world, or hitting the beaches on the north coast!
+During this time, team members are not under the auspices of the organized program and are entirely responsible for themselves.
+Team members are given the emergency contact number of program organizers during ITT for any advice or safety concerns.
+ITT is the ideal time for team members to learn more about their specific interest, visiting our other partners in Peru, hiking to Machu Picchu or into the second deepest canyon in the world, or hitting the beaches on the north coast!
 Be it volunteering, traveling, or just relaxing, there are options for all.

 Get ready to spend six weeks with some of the raddest people on earth…we’re not even exaggerating!
 Just click on their name to read more about them.